 Base Camp Manager

-Maria is in her fourth season working for Tangent and takes care of the base operations and logistics.
+Maria takes care of the base operations and logistics at our Constable Point base, as well as guiding snowmobile trips.
 She also manages the company website and organises all the staff and expedition food - a pretty big undertaking!
-When not dreaming about stacks of malt loaf, she enjoys climbing on the granite around her home in Squamish, BC and ski touring in the Whistler powder.
+When not dreaming about mountains of dehydrated chili, she enjoys climbing on the granite around her home in Squamish, BC and ski touring in the Whistler powder.

 Stu is a mountaineering instructor from the English Lake District, who holds the MIC - the highest qualification in the UK system.
-This is his third season working as a snowmobile guide for Tangent, during which he has also guided the Iceman Challenge Event.
+As well as working as a snowmobile guide for Tangent, he has also guided the Iceman Challenge Event.
 Stu’s love of climbing in all its forms has taken him to six continents but he’s always happy to return to his rural home where climbing and skiing is also on the doorstep.

-Pete is a climber and runner.
-This is his third season as a snowmobile guide for Tangent.
+Pete is a climber and runner based in the Lake District.
 He has spent most of his working life as a teacher, working extensively with groups of young people in the outdoors.
 He's now trying to be semi-retired but still works part-time as a lecturer and educational consultant and instructing rock climbing.
 He admits that he hasn't quite got the hang of the retirement thing yet!

-Adrian has taken part in six expeditions to Greenland; this is his second season as a snowmobile guide.
+Adrian has taken part in six expeditions to Greenland, in addition to several seasons as a snowmobile guide.
 He loves the wilderness feeling and getting away from the chores of living in society.
 When not in the arctic, Adrian enjoys climbing, mountaineering and ski touring and is a passionate caver.

-Neil is a passionate climber and skier who is now utilising his extensive mountaineering knowledge as a snowmobile guide for Tangent.
+Neil is a passionate climber and skier who is now utilising his extensive mountaineering knowledge as a snowmobile guide for Tangent Expeditions.
 He has climbed big walls all over the world, including remote first ascents.
-Neil also runs the instructional climbing website VDiffClimbing.com.
-He wins the award for the hairiest Tangent staff member, keeping him warm on those chilly skidoo rides.
+Neil also runs the instructional climbing website VDiffClimbing.com from his home in Squamish, British Columbia.

-Carly is joining the Tangent team for her first season in 2018.
-Her work as Ranger for the Lake District National Park means she has lots of experience of driving vehicles from quads to land rovers - to diggers!
+Carly is a Ranger for the Lake District National Park, meaning she has lots of experience of driving vehicles from quads to land rovers to diggers, as well as snowmobiles!
 She loves the outdoors, climbing and exploring, and has been lucky enough to work in some of the most beautiful parts of the UK in environmental conservation.

 Lauren is a senior medical student with interests in trauma and pre-hospital medicine.
 She has a BSc(Hons) in Pre-Hospital Medicine and has experience in teaching and examining initial trauma assessment skills.
 In her spare time, she is a keen cyclist and enjoys skiing and running.